siyuan126/siyuan126.github.io/_posts/2017-07-03-MTAProject.md

 {:.tablestyle}

 ##### Data Sources
-- **MTA data** (April 22-29 of 2017)is used to get info of subway stations.
+- **MTA data** (Jun 20-27 of 2017)is used to get info of subway stations.
 In order to get most signatures, street team need to be exposed to as many as people possible.
 Thus I need to find out the busiest stations and best locations and the busiest time within the stations.
 Here is a sample of MTA data file.

 ![alt text](https://siyuan126.github.io/images/Sample MTA data.png)